 You’re a tireless worker.
-You get your work finished and accomplish a lot for your company.
-But here’s a question for you: does the big boss know your name?
+You get your work finished, and you accomplish a lot for your company.
+But here’s a question for you: Does the big boss know your name?

 You may think that your boss doesn’t like you.
 Why else would they skip you for that promotion?
-What if it’s not about disliking you, but they just don’t really notice you?
-Or, your boss may know your name and that’s about it–that can be just as bad.
-No matter how good you are at your job, it is hard to move your career ahead if the boss isn’t taking notice of you and the things you do.
+Yet, what if it’s not about disliking you, but actually they just don’t notice you?
+Maybe, your boss may know your name and that’s about it.
+No matter how good you are at your job, it is hard to move your career ahead if your boss isn’t taking notice of you and the things you do.

 The good news is that there is something you can do about it.
-Take action and make sure that you are on the boss’s radar– and in a good way.
+Take action and make sure that you are on the boss’s radar — in a good way.
 Here are some easy tips to help you stand out at work for all the right reasons.

 That’s right.
-Don’t just be on time, but be early to work.
-If you can find a way to get up, get your java, and get into the office even 10 minutes before most of your co-workers show up, there’s a good chance you’ll be noticed.
+Don’t just be on time, but be early.
+If you can find a way to get up, get your java, and get into the office at least 10 minutes before most of your co-workers show up, there’s a good chance you’ll be noticed.
 Most bosses didn’t get to their position by strolling in late every day.
-If your boss is in early, they’ll notice your dedication and you may even get some alone time together for casual conversation.
+If your boss is in early, they’ll notice your dedication, and you may even get some alone time together for casual conversation.

-Even if that doesn’t happen, there are a lot of reasons that getting into work early is beneficial.
+If that doesn’t happen, there are still a lot of reasons why being early to work is good for your career.
 Give it a try for one month and see how it goes.

 2. Make the first move.

-Be sure to ask questions and really listen to the answers.
+When chatting, be sure to ask questions and really listen to the answers.
 What does your boss really care about?
 Family?
 Sports?
-One particular project that’s happening in the office?
-Once you know where your boss’s focus is, you can relate to them on that level.
+A particular project that’s happening in the office?
+Once you know where your boss’ focus is, you can relate to them on that level.
 Don’t try to talk yourself up.
-Just converse and listen well.
-Keep things positive.
+Just converse, listen well, and keep things positive.
 Only bring up a work problem if you are prepared to also suggest a solution.

 Once you’ve had a few conversations with your boss, regardless of the topic, you’re on their radar.
-Now you can start building yourself up little by little and talking about your work and successes.
-It’s so easy it could just work!
+Now you can start building yourself up little by little, and start talking about your work and successes.

 3. Speak up at team meetings.

 Employees who are silent in team meetings are looked at as employees who have little to contribute.
 That’s not fair, you say?
 Perhaps you’re an introvert.
-Too bad.
-Be prepared to start giving your input at work meetings.
-Let them know when your projects are going well.
-Offer suggestions to problems that come up.
+Regardless, be prepared to start providing input at work meetings.
+Let your team know when your projects are going well and offer suggestions to problems that come up.
 Every boss loves a problem solver.

 By speaking up at team meetings you’re sure to get the boss’s attention simply by putting yourself out there.
 If you are consistently offering smart solutions or talking about successful projects, you’re going to leave a great impression.

 How can you be more involved at work?
-Think about charity and/or team building events.
+Think about philanthropic or team-building events (or both!).
 These types of events take a fair amount of effort to set up and execute.
 By volunteering to be a part of them, you will come across as a person who is more than a punch in, punch out employee.
 You’re engaged with the company.

-If you really want to get noticed, volunteer a new idea.
+If you really want to stand out and impress your boss, volunteer a new idea.
 Can you think of a fun way to raise money for the company’s main charity?
-Have you seen a cool new activity that would make for a fun team building event?
+Have you seen a cool new activity that would make for a fun team-building event?
 Take the lead and volunteer to organize something new.
 Too often companies will find themselves in a rut with these kinds of things because doing something new takes extra work.
 Be that person who’s not afraid to put in the effort to expand their horizons.

 Find ways to use your talents and skills to help out departments other than your own at work.
 If you are able to spare a little time here and there, you can benefit yourself in many ways by working cross-departmentally.
 You will have the chance to help others while probably learning some new things along the way.